-7.5 Enabling Tracing
+7.5 Monitoring: Traceroute

-For effective troubleshooting and diagnosis it's recommended to set up the phone to store trace messages.
-See also Section 2.5.2 on page 44.
+For effective troubleshooting and diagnosis, it's recommended to set up the phone to store trace messages.
+This section shows how to perform traceroute using the Web interface.

 Note: During regular phone operation, it is recommended to disable debug tracing for improved performance.